Bringing up a new puppy can be hard.

-MyPawsOn.com would like to introduce you to this great new puppy guide book written by Helen Edwards which is available to read or buy through Amazon.
+MyPawsOn.com would like to introduce you to this great guide to owning a new puppy written by Helen Edwards.
+It is available to read or buy through Amazon.
 We think it is a really helpful and well written guide for new dog owners.

 Helen has given us a short article about what inspired her to write the book and included some great insights into parenting a puppy.